The Succulent Plant Page goes to Families of Succulent Plants goes to

 Gibbaeum dispar N.E.
 Brown 1926

-This small-growing species forms clumps of blue-green plant bodies consisting of a woody stem with two unequal, slightly keeled leaves at its end.
+This small-growing species forms clumps of blue-green plant bodies consisting of a woody stem with two unequal, slightly keeled succulent leaves at its end.
 The leaf surface is covered in minute hairs.
 The solitary flowers are pink with yellow stamens.

 Native to a small area of the Little Karoo near Vanwyksdorp.